It is well known to all who know Heidi, the conviction she has for helping animals.

 Tonya Lindsay, has forever and a day helped animals.

-Recently she has become Snipsister’s Official Spokeswoman and Fundraiser in Northern Alberta and in Southern British Columbia.
+She has become Snipsister’s Spokeswoman and Fundraiser in Northern Alberta and in Southern British Columbia.

 She has raised funds by simply telling the Snipsister story.
 Her commitment and diligence in raising as many dollars as she can while spending many cold winters working up North is commendable.

-Since 2014 she has raised over $5000.00-and that’s not all, while at home in BC she has gathered boxes full of donated collars/leashes and medical supplies from local pet stores and vet clinics.
+Since 2014 she has raised over $7000.00-and that’s not all, while at home in BC she has gathered boxes full of donated collars/leashes and medical supplies from local pet stores and vet clinics.

 Tonya, like all animal rescuers, knows and exercises that when there are animals in need- regardless of where they may be in the world, it is a global issue that knows no borders.
 Soon she will be able to join the rest of the Sisterhood volunteers offering her skills at upcoming clinics.